-- 16. WFP seeks to strengthen the efficiency and effectiveness of its local procurement with a view to ensuring reliable supplies of food for the operations it assists while contributing to the programme objectives of supporting smallholder farmers and strengthening food systems.
-Through increased local and pro-smallholder food procurement WFP can leverage three of its important comparative advantages: - its purchasing power, the scale of which provides an opportunity to influence developments in local food markets.
-As stated in the WFP Strategic Plan (2017-2021), "WFP's demand-side programmes for supporting smallholders' access to agricultural markets leverage its procurement footprint and expertise in agricultural markets and those of other public and private buyers to contribute to building resilient food systems, the production and processing of nutritionally diverse foods, pro-smallholder aggregation systems, improved post-harvest management and catalyzing sustainable commercial and institutional market development for smallholders." - its food marketing expertise, which makes it a partner of choice for both public and private entities interested in the development of better integrated, more efficient markets and stronger and fairer links from smallholders to markets.
+- 15. WFP seeks to strengthen the efficiency and effectiveness of its local and regional food procurement with a view to ensuring reliable supplies of food for the operations it assists while contributing to the programme objectives of supporting smallholder farmers and strengthening food systems.
+Through increased local and pro-smallholder food procurement WFP can leverage three of its important comparative advantages: - a) Purchasing power, the scale of which provides an opportunity to influence developments in local food markets.
+As stated in the WFP Strategic Plan (2017-2021), "WFP's demand-side programmes for supporting smallholders' access to agricultural markets leverage its procurement footprint and expertise in agricultural markets - and those of other public and private buyers - to contribute to building resilient food systems, the production and processing of nutritionally diverse foods, pro-smallholder aggregation systems, improved post-harvest management and catalysing sustainable commercial and institutional market development for smallholders".22 - b) Knowledge of food markets, which makes WFP a partner of choice for both public and private entities interested in the development of better integrated, more efficient markets and stronger and fairer links from smallholders to markets. - c) Convening power, which allows WFP to mobilize external partners in support of common objectives and to promote greater internal integration between its food procurement and other initiatives, including smallholder agriculture market support, food assistance for assets, HGSF, nutrition-specific and -sensitive social protection, cash-based transfers and climate change adaptation initiatives, such as integrated risk management for smallholder farmers.